Prevention of excess weight in children

 - Fiber preparations.

-- With HSPP, insulin resistance, the appointment of metformin (Siofor, glucophage, metfogamma, etc.) is recommended.
+- With HSPP, and insulin resistance, the appointment of metformin (Siofor, Glucophage, metfogamma, etc.) is recommended.
 The course of treatment is from 3 to 12 months.

-- In case of disorders of fat metabolism, the appointment of alpha-lipoic acid (berliton) is recommended.
+- In case of disorders of fat metabolism, the appointment of alpha-lipoic acid (berlin) is recommended.
 The course of treatment is 2 months.

-- With high blood pressure, soothing herbal preparations are prescribed, such as: persen, glycine, valerian, phenibut, novo passit, etc. With a persistent increase in pressure, nebilet, enalapril are recommended.
+- With high blood pressure, soothing herbal preparations are prescribed, such as person, glycine, valerian, phenibut, Novo passit, etc. With a persistent increase in pressure, noblest, and enalapril are recommended.